rje42/MixedGraphs/README.md

 of graphs with multiple edge types, that can be expanded with custom edges, as well as interfaces for existing packages.
-Ultimately we intend to be able to use the functionality of most existing graph packages with the objects in `mixedgraphs`.
+Ultimately we intend to be able to use the functionality of most existing graph packages with the objects in `MixedGraphs`.

 Current features: